-Your loan term is another factor that will be determined by your lender.
-However, you can expect the term for your private student loan to be between five and 15 years.
-Of course, the longer the loan term, the more you’ll pay in interest.
+Your term is another factor that will be determined by your lender.
+However, you can expect the term to be between five and 15 years.
+Of course, the longer the length of the contract, the more you’ll pay in interest.
 So, if you can afford the higher monthly payments, a shorter term will help you save more money overall.

-To qualify for a private student loan, you’ll need to meet a few requirements, including:
+To qualify, you’ll need to meet a few requirements, including:

 You may also be asked to provide documents like pay stubs, tax returns, or bank statements in order to prove you earn enough money to make your loan payments.

-Since private student loans are not federally regulated, you’ll have to check with your lender for specific requirements.
+Since they are not federally regulated, you’ll have to check with your lender for specific requirements.

 Where to Get Private Student Loans

-There is no shortage of private student loan lenders to choose from, some of the most reputable include:
+There is no shortage of lenders to choose from, some of the most reputable include:

 These are a few of the most popular private lenders on the market, but be sure to do your own research to find the lender that meets your needs.

-Make sure to keep these tips in mind to make shopping for the right private student loan as easy as possible.
+Make sure to keep these tips in mind to make shopping for the right one as easy as possible.